pocket-id/website/docs/client-examples/arcane.md

 1. In Pocket-ID create a new OIDC Client, name it i.e. `Arcane`.
 2. Set a logo for this OIDC Client if you would like too.
 3. Set the callback URL to: `https://arcane.example.com/auth/oidc/callback`, or leave blank to autofill on first login.
-4. Copy the Client ID, Client Secret, Authorization URL, Token URL, and Certificate URL for the next steps.

 ## Arcane Setup